I have here one cool mermaid tail crochet pattern you can’t resist. Keep reading and be inspired to crochet one for yourself (and your kids too).

 Step 7.
 Add Two Double Crochet Stitches

-After the 2 double crochet stitches you did from the previous step, you will add another 2 double crochet stitches to make it 4.
-Now, you’ll have 4 double crochet stitches on each side of the corner.
+After the 2 double crochet stitches you did from the previous step, you add another 2 double crochet stitches to make it 4.
+You’ll have 4 double crochet stitches on each side of the corner.

 Step 8.
 Closing The First Round